louyang/pixelpost/README.md

 Installation:
 1. install apache2/nginx/httpd/other web servers;
-2. install PHP (work with PHP7.0 and above, not backward compatible);
+2. install PHP (works with PHP7.x and PHP8.x, not backward compatible);
 3. install MariaDB ([should] work with 5.0 and above) and phpmyadmin (optional);
 4. import localhost.sql for initial installation (recommend to use phpmyadmin);
 5. change mysql connect parameters in /includes/pixielpost.php;